🌈 Saying Goodbye – Euthanasia at Pittwater Animal Hospital

 Letting go of a much-loved pet is one of the hardest moments in life.

-While some animals slip away quietly at home, many live with illness or age-related decline that affects their comfort and quality of life.
-In these situations, euthanasia can be the kindest, most compassionate decision.
+While some animals slip away quietly at home, many live with illness, pain, or age-related decline that affects their comfort and quality of life.
+In these situations, euthanasia — often also called having a pet “put to sleep” — can be the kindest and most compassionate decision.

 At Pittwater Animal Hospital, our role is to guide you through the process, answer your questions, and give you the time you need to make the choice that feels right.
 The final decision always rests with you — the person who knows your pet best.